joe-io/kicking-it-with-kubernetes/hellok8s/README.md

 This will update the configuration in k8s.
 K8s will then adjust your deployment to match the new configuration.

 # Write service configuration
 Your applications are now running in k8s.
 Each container is exposed with its own IP address on the ports you have specified.
-There are garuntees on how many containers will stay running, but there are no garuntees that the IP address will stay the same if something restarts.
-To build out a garuntee you will create a service policy.
+There are guarantees on how many containers will stay running, but there are no guarantees that the IP address will stay the same if something restarts.
+To build out a guarantee you will create a service policy.
 This will give your containers a virtual name and IP address that can always be used to access whichever pods are available.
 The set of pods targeted by a service should be replicas of the same container.
 To implement a k8s service, create a file called service.yaml in the api directory.
 Add the following configuration to the file.
 ```yaml
 apiVersion: v1            # The version of the k8s api
 kind: Service             # Specify what we are configuring